frosteen/frosteen/README.md

 - Microsoft 365, Entra ID and Intune administration and security automation
 - Full-stack web apps in React, Next.js and TypeScript, plus Electron desktop and mobile
 - Data pipelines, reporting, and Azure DevOps repos, pipelines and boards
-- Embedded and IoT on Raspberry Pi and Arduino, and network automation in Python
+- Embedded and IoT on Raspberry Pi, with on-device computer vision

 ###